vincentbernat/thass0.github.io/_drafts/an-intuition-for-logarithms.md

 # Memorize a logarithm table

-[TODO: Continue improving language here.]

 As mentioned above, logarithms were a huge breakthrough when they were first discovered, because they made complicated calculates relatively simple.
 In a time without machine computers, this was very valuable.
-The values of many different logarithmic expressions were calculated only once and then collected into so-called logarithm tables.
-After transforming the a calculation, you could look up the closest value in the table and you'd have a pretty good estimate.
+The values of many different logarithmic expressions were calculated once and then collected into so-called logarithm tables.
+After transforming a given problem, you could look up the closest value in the table, and you'd have a pretty good estimate.

 <a title="agr, CC BY-SA 3.0 &lt;http://creativecommons.org/licenses/by-sa/3.0/&gt;, via Wikimedia Commons" href="https://commons.wikimedia.org/wiki/File:Abramowitz%26Stegun.page97.agr.jpg"><img width="1024" alt="Abramowitz&amp;Stegun.page97.agr" src="https://upload.wikimedia.org/wikipedia/commons/thumb/2/2e/Abramowitz%26Stegun.page97.agr.jpg/1024px-Abramowitz%26Stegun.page97.agr.jpg"></a>

-It's not actually that long ago that so called mathematical tables like this existed.
-Computing logarithms is not difficult for a calculator but there are common operation that are.
+It's not actually that long ago that so-called mathematical tables like this existed.
+Computing logarithms is not difficult for a calculator, but there are common operation that are.
 For example, this is a table of binomial coefficients $\binom{n}{k}$ from a stochastic textbook from 2007[^7].

 ![Table of binomial coefficients of different values in a modern textbook]({{ 'public/figures/binomial_coefficients_table.png' | absolute_url }})

 Obviously, it would be a bit extreme to memorize so many numbers.
-It's not impossible and it will certainly improve the accuracy of your approximations, but it's not worth the time for most people.
+It's not impossible, and it will certainly improve the accuracy of your approximations, but it's not worth the time for most people.
 Therefore, we are going to reduce the set of values to memorize to the bare minimum.

 We can change the base of any logarithm into a base we know if we know the value of the logarithm of the original base to the desired base.
 This means that we only have to memorize a range of logarithms to a single base, as well as some logarithms of other bases to that same base we've chosen.
-Here, I opted for base $10$ logarithms and conversions from the natural and binary logarithms since there are the most common.
+Here, I opted for base $10$ logarithms and conversions from the natural and binary logarithms, since there are most common.
 The range that we need to memorize is also quite restricted, because multiplications can be broken up into additions.
 That is, it's sufficient to know the values of $log_{10}(8)$ and $log_{10}(10)$ to compute $log_{10}(80)$ because

 $$log_{10}(80) = log_{10}(10 \cdot 8) = log_{10}(10) + log_{10}(8) \text{.}$$